artela-network/artela-docs/docs/main/users-guid/quick-start/connect-with-wallet.md

 :::
 Discover more available networks in [Resources](/main/resources)

-### Step 3: Connect MetaMask to Artela DApps
+### Step 3: Connect MetaMask to DApps

-- Once connected, you can now access Artela DApps directly through your browser.
+Once connected, you can now access Artela DApps directly through your browser.
 MetaMask will prompt you to approve any transaction you initiate.

 ---